Up to 50% off sofas & mattresses — limited‑time deals.

 • How the edge supports his knees when he crouches slightly.

-• How much bounce or rebound he feels in the rail.
+• How much bounce or rebound he feels in the border.

-• Whether the mattress helps his legs drive upward when he stands.
+• Whether the mattress helps or slows his push upward when he stands.

 Step 4: Lying and Sleeping Near the Edge